Rigid connections and $F$-isocrystals: Introduction

-{\bf Acknowledgement.} The article rests on Simpson's theory, his definition and study of complex rigid integrable connections, his program.
-It is a great pleasure to thank him for the discussions we had when we formulated the first step of the Leitfaden of proof of this article, namely when we proposed to study the $p$-curvatures of rigid connections and prove that they are nilpotent (see Theorem~\ref{thm:nilp}).
-We thank him for his warm encouragements.
-We thank Kang Zuo for his numerous explanations on the theory of Higgs-de Rham flows he developed and his essential help.
-Theorem~\ref{thm:Fstr} relies on \cite{LSZ13}.
-We thank Tomoyuki Abe for the numerous discussions we had on isocrystals with Frobenius structure.
-We thank Mark Kisin for ongoing enlightening discussions on topics related to the content of this article.
-We thank Carlos Simpson and Mark Kisin for pointing out an error in a very early version of Propositions~\ref{prop:unit} and \ref{prop:pcurv}.
+Carlos Simpson and Mark Kisin pointed out errors in a very early version of Proposition \ref{prop:pcurv}.
+It is a pleasure to thank them for bringing this to our attention, and also for many interesting conversations on the subject.
 We thank Adrian Langer for his interest, for exchanges on our wish to prove nilpotency of the $p$-curvatures of rigid connections and for discussions around the topic presented here.
 His beautiful lecture in Berlin on \cite{LS16} awoke our interest.
-We thank Marco d'Addezio, Alexander Beilinson, Yohan Brunebarbe, Javier Fres\'an, Ph\`ung H\^o Hai, Moritz Kerz, Bruno Klingler, Jo\~ao Pedro dos Santos, Simon P\'epin Lehalleur, Takeshi Saito for discussions during the preparation of this work.
+In addition to the above, we greatly benefitted from conversations with Marco d'Addezio, Alexander Beilinson, Oliver Br\"aunling, Yohan Brunebarbe, Javier Fres\'an, Ph\`ung H\^o Hai, Moritz Kerz, Bruno Klingler, Jo\~ao Pedro dos Santos, Simon P\'epin Lehalleur, Takeshi Saito during the preparation of this work.
+We thank Yun Hao for pointing out a mistake in the formulation of a previous version of Theorem \ref{thm:BNR}.
 The first author thanks the Vietnam Institute for Advanced Study in Mathematics for hospitality, and all the participants at the workshop in Tuan Chau where a tiny piece of the material of this article has been presented.